Abhas009/healthconnect-telemedicine/README.md

 ## Project Scope & Disclaimer

-This repository showcases the **system architecture, microservices design, and DevOps workflow** of an AI-powered telemedicine platform.
+This repository showcases the design and implementation of a telemedicine web application developed as part of an academic project.

-Some production-level components (e.g., trained ML models, environment secrets, and certain internal configurations) are intentionally excluded.
+The primary focus of this project is backend development, REST API design, database modeling, and understanding system architecture concepts.
-The focus is on **engineering design, service interaction, and implementation quality**.
+Advanced or production-level components (such as fully trained ML models, secrets, and deployment configurations) are intentionally simplified or excluded.

-# HealthConnect – AI-Powered Telemedicine Platform
+# HealthConnect – Telemedicine Web Application (Academic Project)

 **Timeline:** Oct 2024 – Apr 2025
 **Stack:** React, Node.js, Python, PostgreSQL, TensorFlow, Redis, JWT, Docker, GitHub Actions, Microservices, AWS-ready